 The first step in the marriage-based green card process is to submit Form I-130 (technically called the “Petition for Alien Relative”) to U.S. Citizenship and Immigration Services (USCIS), which is part of the U.S. Department of Homeland Security.
 The main purpose of this form is to establish that a valid marriage exists.

 The spouse filing the I-130 is called the “petitioner” or “sponsor.”
 This is the spouse who is the current U.S. green card holder.
-The spouse seeking a green card is called the “beneficiary.”
+The spouse seeking a permanent resident card (aka green card) is called the “beneficiary.”

 Government forms and fees